LookItsBrooke/LookItsBrooke.github.io/High_Efficiency_Flashlight_Build.md

 Second is the "driver", which controls both the power supply circuit as well as any control circuitry.
 These two parts make up the majority of the power using/wasting parts of a flashlight, and so optimizing efficiency for the system basically means optimizing each of their efficiencies.

 Optimizing the Bright Part
 The basis of this design comes from the non-linear efficiency curve of LEDs.
 In short, LEDs are more efficient the lower current you drive them at.
 Since the light emitted is also a function of current, the less light an LED generates, the less power it uses to generate that light.
 So instead of having one LED generating a large amount of light, the load is split between multiple LEDs, meaning each of them individually generates a smaller amount of light.
 This results in the same amount of light in the end, but with less power wasted.
+This method does have its downsides:
+1. Spread
+    Since the light
+3.